stolostron/cm-cli/docs/help/cm_attach_cluster.md

 ### Options

 ```
       --cluster-kubeconfig string           path to the kubeconfig the cluster to import
+      --cluster-kubeconfig-content string   content of the kubeconfig the cluster to import
       --cluster-server string               cluster server url of the cluster to import
       --cluster-token string                token to access the cluster to import
   -h, --help                                help for cluster
       --import-file string                  the file path and prefix which will contain the import yaml files for manual import
       --output-file string                  The generated resources will be copied in the specified file
       --timeout int                         Timeout to get the klusterlet agent or addons ready in seconds (default 180)
       --values string                       The files containing the values
       --wait                                Wait until the klusterlet agent is installed
 ```

 ### Options inherited from parent commands